 This resort’s magnificent crescent-shaped sandy beach which extends for 9km is a magnet for water sports enthusiasts.
 The promenade is lined with luxury hotels and dozens of lively restaurants, bars and cafes.
 Agadir is a big hit with people who like to party and boasts many vibrant night clubs and live music venues.
 There are several golf courses in and around the resort, as well as wildlife and nature parks to keep children entertained.

 This is a great place to spend the day relaxing on a sandy beach, followed by a visit into the city to sample the gastronomic delights in the wonderful choice of restaurants and cafes.
 You’ll be wowed by the impressive cultural and architectural attractions including the magnificent Hassan II Mosque.
 Casablanca, the largest city in Morocco, also has plenty of pulsating nightlife, lively bars and bustling souks where you can haggle for a bargain.

 This resort grows in popularity year by year, and it’s easy to see why.
-The city features a wonderful ancient medina, a maze of narrow streets, lively markets and many captivating tourist attractions including the Royal Palace of Fez and the Al Quaraouiyine Mosque which is the oldest university in the world.
+The city features a wonderful ancient medina, a maze of narrow streets, lively markets and many captivating tourist attractions including the Royal Palace of Fez and the prestigious University of al-Qarawiyyin, which was built as a mosque in 857-859 AD and is now the oldest centre of learning in the Islamic the world.
 The city is also blessed with many shops, restaurants, bars and nightclubs.

 This captivating port city is protected by magnificent 18th century coastal ramparts called the Skala de la Kasbah.
 Essaouira boasts several impressive windswept sandy beaches which are a magnet for surfers and water sports enthusiasts.
 Narrow alleyways, an ancient medina, whitewashed buildings and quaint cafes add to the charm of this popular resort.